Weather Conditions and Air Quality Index (AQI)

 An AQI level of Orange or Red does not necessarily indicate that no outdoor activity is possible, but it calls for enhanced caution, more breaks and a higher awareness, including monitoring of one's physical state when being outside.
 This is especially true with high temperatures, which pose an additional strain on the body.

-Generally, the colors translate to the following messages:
+Generally, the colors translate to the following conditions.

 | Green | Safe conditions for everyone. |